MikeJohnson424/emat30008/README.md

 ### Finite difference solvers

 The finite difference solvers developed here are `diffusion_solver` and `BVP_solver` which can be found in `PDE.py` and `BVP.py` respectively.
-Both functions use finite difference and can be used by following these steps:
+Both functions call from `PDEs.py` and use finite difference.
+Please refer to the following steps on usage:

-1) Import necessary libraries:
+1) Import necessary libraries and functions:

 ```python
 from PDEs import Grid, BoundaryCondition